Guitar Acoustic (DE), March 2020:

 Silvan Joray is just 24 years old – and he sounds like an old hand.
 With impressive musicality and great inspiration, he plays his way through imaginative compositions on “cluster”.
 He can rely on a congenial trio to carry him through his rousing improvisations.
 The interaction and joy in the playing of the three jazz musicians make this CD a great journey of discovery through a fascinating musical universe.
 What a grandiose debut!
-Badische Zeitung (DE), April 2020
+Badische Zeitung (Germany), April 2020

 From classical music to jazz Swiss guitarist Silvan Joray presents his debut album at the age of 23 / Working in a trio Along with the piano trio, the formation with guitar, double bass and drums is one of the classic small formations in jazz.
 The trio around Swiss guitarist Silvan Joray proves that this format can still produce exciting sound paintings.
 With "Cluster", the 23-year-old presents his debut, which makes you sit up and take notice.
 Joray has already received several awards, most recently the Special Prize of the Jarek Smietana International Jazz Guitar Competition 2019, so far the highlight of his career.
 He was taught the ukulele and guitar by his mother at the age of eight.
 Later, he began studying classical guitar, to which he devoted eight years.
 Joray discovered the jazz guitar by accident.
 During his time at high school in Solothurn, he played funk and jazz in a workshop band.
 The freedom of improvisation thrilled him.
 He discovered pioneers of modern jazz guitar such as Jim Hall and Wes Montgomery, which gave him a completely new perspective on the six strings.
 From his classical training, Joray was able to transfer some of his technique to the archtop and incorporate it into his playing.
 "That training was certainly very helpful; it supports the clean fingering of the left hand.
 With the right hand, classical guitarists play a lot of arpeggios, and that finds its way into my 'Cluster Song.'
 Here I play patterns that are more common on classical guitar," Joray explains.
 His hybrid technique, which uses both a plectrum and the fingers to pluck the strings, allows him to combine melody and chords in a contrapuntal way.
 He has been studying at the Jazzcampus in Basel for five years.
 In 2018, he completed his bachelor's degree, and this year (2020) he will graduate with a master's degree in music education.
 In the main subject guitar, he was taught by the two exceptional guitarists Wolfgang Muthspiel and Lionel Loueke, not to forget his composition teacher Guillermo Klein.
 Recording a debut album at the age of 23, which contains exclusively his own compositions and four improvisations, testifies to a healthy self-confidence, coupled with musical maturity.
 Since December 2018, Joray has been playing with double bassist Nadav Erlich and drummer Josep Cordobés.
 Together they developed a tightly interlocked melodic playing whose elements mesh like the gears of a proverbial Swiss clockwork.
 Quite deliberately, the trio decided against standards because, says Joray, "they wouldn't have fit into the overall aesthetics of the album."
 Compositions, musicality and interaction are on an incredibly high level on "Cluster", Joray's improvisations are a pleasure to follow, surprises included.
 Of course, Muthspiel's influence is noticeable in Joray's tone and understanding of sound: "Wolfgang is a great role model for me, but in the meantime I've detached myself from him and try to find my own voice."
 It will be exciting to hear where this further search will lead him. |